richardwaynefedorajr/DesignPatternsCpp/README.md

 # Prototype.h/cpp
 # Implementation of the prototype design pattern, in which a factory class maintains a set of prototype instances of a derived class which clone themselves to produce additional instances

+# Proxy.h/cpp
+# Implementation of the proxy design pattern, in which a proxy provides the client "read/write" access to a subject

+# Run through and update comments after finishing all design patterns to review implementation specifics

+# Update with Rule of 5 and test it

+# Check all code for memory leaks (clean up memory management in destructors)

 # Try Singleton implementations of Abstract Factory, Builder, Prototype, Facade, and State

 # Try Chain of Responsibility using Command to represent requests as objects

 # Try Command using Memento to maintain state required to undo an operation

-# Run through and update comments after finishing all design patterns to review implementation specifics

-# Update with Rule of 5 and test it

 # Try combining Factory, Abstract Factory, and Bridge design classes with Composite to allow for access to various lure attributes in collection

 # Update Prototype with Singleton to replace static in Source Making example

 # Update with standard naming conventions:
-# ClassName - class
+# class ClassName { ... }  - class
-# functionName - function
+# functionName(arg1, arg2, arg3) - function (same syntax for function calls)
 # m_variable - member variable
 # variable - input variable
 # ENUM - enum member
+# keyword ( arg, arg, arg ) - for, if, while, switch, etc.